 I received a surprise package today, a gift from a friend: three books and a micro bicycle.
-I won the books in a bet, actually: Alberto Contador vs Chris Froome at Tour de France 🙂
+I won the books in a bet, actually: Alberto Contador vs Chris Froome at the Tour de France 🙂

+I always liked the songs, movies, and music videos about bicycles, or those using bicycles as visual materials.
 Folon (meaning “in the past”) is a beautiful song from Malian artist Salif Keita.
-According to wiki, Keita is unique not only because of his reputation as the “Golden Voice of Africa” but because he has albinism …
+According to Wikipedia, Keita is unique not only because of his reputation as the “Golden Voice of Africa” but because he has albinism …

-Dino Buzzati was an Italian novelist, short story writer, painter and poet, as well as a journalist for Corriere della Sera.
-And a cycling enthusiasm.
+Quote of the day, from Dino Buzzati.
+Buzzati was an Italian novelist, short story writer, painter, and poet, as well as a journalist for Corriere Della Sera.
+He was also a cycling enthusiast.

 Vita in Salita (Life Uphill) is a beautiful song by Italian singer&songwriter Marcello Bettaglio.